COVID-19 Vaccination Program FAQs

 The AstraZeneca COVID-19 vaccine requires two doses, with the second dose recommended to be administered 12 weeks after the first.
 Detailed information can be found on the TGA website.

-The Australian Government has secured doses of other COVID-19 vaccines, including those produced by Novavax, which are still subject to TGA approvals and the Australian Technical Advisory Group on Immunisation (ATAGI) advice.
+The Australian Government has secured doses of other COVID-19 vaccines which are still subject to TGA approvals and the Australian Technical Advisory Group on Immunisation (ATAGI) advice.
 More information can be found on the Department of Health website.